BharathSimhaK/BharathSimhaK/README.md

 🗣️ I am a team player with strong communication and collaboration skills.
 I am able to work well in a team environment and have a proven track record of delivering results in a timely and efficient manner.

 📊 In my previous internships and academic projects, I have demonstrated the ability to extract valuable insights from large and complex datasets, and to use those insights to drive business decisions.
-I am a team player with strong communication and collaboration skills, and I am eager to put my skills to work for a dynamic and forward-thinking organization.
+I am eager to put my skills to work for a dynamic and forward-thinking organization.

 🤝 As a National Service Scheme (NSS) volunteer, I have dedicated over 240 hours of social service during my undergraduate studies.
 I am committed to giving back to my community through data science.